Academic Policies and Procedures

 - Nontraditional credit will not be counted toward resident credit with the exception of LSC-O Continuing Education overlay classes.

-- The student initiates the request in the Admission and Records Office by completing the appropriate form and presenting documentation, if required.
+- The student initiates the request in the Office of Admission and Records by completing the appropriate form and presenting documentation, if required.

-- The Admission and Records Office sends the form to the appropriate division chair/director for evaluation.
+- The Office of Admission and Records sends the form to the appropriate division director for evaluation.
 Departmental approval is not normally required of ACE Guide recommendations.

-- The form is returned to the Admission and Records Office and a copy of the completed evaluation is mailed to the student.
+- The form is returned to the Office of Admission and Records and a copy of the completed evaluation is mailed to the student.

 - After payment is received, the nontraditional credit is posted to the student’s academic record.
 A transcript showing posted credit is mailed to the student.